hyrmn/ThousandDollarIdeas/README.md

  - **Cemetary Mananagement Software**

   Plot management, groundskeeping, expense reporting.
 Probably need trust accounting to track plot sales.
 Would be great to offer an api up for integrating with a site like findagrave.

+ - **WhatTheCommit knockoff**

+  I reference WhatTheCommit.com in my .gitconfig in an alias... an alias that happens to be shared around a lot.
+It'd be nice to use Nancy to build a simple little app to replicate the functionality.
+Could come up with a nice way for people to submit funny commit messages too.

+ - **AintMySite**

+  Many moons ago, I was bored in a training class on some product and wrote a little website where the front page was editable by anyone.
+I saved the last x (10 I think) versions of the site and thumbprinted the uploader's IP address.
+It actually got some traffic but I let it all die on the vine.
+It'd be fun to resurrect it in some form.